-Come to see shade-loving ferns and sun-basking butterfly weed.
-Observe the changing seasons through locally native plants that bloom in turn through spring, summer and fall, supporting essential pollinators and other wildlife.
+Come to see shade-loving ferns and sun-basking Butterfly Weed.
+Observe the changing seasons through locally native plants that support essential pollinators and other wildlife.
 And imagine what those plants might look like in a garden of your own.

 You can find a full plant list and more information about each species featured in the Potomac Overlook garden here.